vitantonioc/visual-collapse/README.md

 # \<visual-collapse\>

 ## Polymer Element.
 Collapsibles are accordion elements that expand when clicked on.
-These allow you to hide content that is not immediately relevant to the user
+These allow you to hide content that is not immediately relevant to the user.
+The component call a JSON file,titles ,texts ,imgs and links.

 ## Install the Polymer-CLI